What is CM Plugins?

 When do new plugins get added?

-Most issues of Computer Music include a new plugin giveaway, and most times, that plugin becomes a permanent part of the CM Plugins collection.
+Every issue of Computer Music includes a new plugin giveaway, and most times, that plugin becomes a permanent part of the CM Plugins collection.
 So, the collection grows practically every issue.
+We do occasionally give away one-off plugins that are only available with that particular issue, however.

 How do I know which CM Plugins are included with each issue?